ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 Finally, the Group Manager replies to the Administrator with a 2.01 (Created) response.
 One or more Location-Path options MUST be included in the response, indicating the location of the just created group-configuration resource.
 The response MUST NOT include a Location-Query option.

-The response payload specifies the parameters 'group_name', 'joining_uri', and 'as_uri', from the status parameters of the newly created OSCORE group (see {{config-repr}}), as detailed below.

 The response payload is a CBOR map, whose possible entries are specified in {{config-repr}}.
 In particular, the following applies.

+The response payload specifies the parameters 'group_name', 'joining_uri', and 'as_uri' from the status parameters of the newly created OSCORE group (see {{config-repr}}), as detailed below.

-* 'group_name', which specifies the group name of the OSCORE group.
-This value can be different from the group name possibly specified by the Administrator in the POST request, and reflects the final choice of the Group Manager as value of the 'group_name' status parameter for the OSCORE group.
+* 'group_name', specifying the group name of the OSCORE group.
+This value can be different from the group name specified by the Administrator in the POST request, and it reflects the final choice of the Group Manager, as the value of the 'group_name' status parameter for the OSCORE group.
 This parameter MUST be included.

-* 'joining_uri', which specifies the URI of the group-membership resource for joining the newly created OSCORE group.
+* 'joining_uri', specifying the URI of the group-membership resource for joining the newly created OSCORE group.
 This parameter MUST be included.

-* 'as_uri', which specifies the URI of the Authorization Server associated with the Group Manager for the newly created OSCORE group.
+* 'as_uri', specifying the URI of the Authorization Server associated with the Group Manager for the newly created OSCORE group.
 This parameter MUST be included.
-Its value can be different from the URI possibly specified by the Administrator in the POST request, and reflects the final choice of the Group Manager as value of the 'as_uri' status parameter for the OSCORE group.
+Its value can be different from the URI possibly specified by the Administrator in the POST request, and it reflects the final choice of the Group Manager, as the value of the 'as_uri' status parameter for the OSCORE group.

-If the POST request specified the parameter 'gid_reuse' encoding the CBOR simple value `true` (0xf5) but the Group Manager has set the value of the 'gid_reuse' status parameter in the group-configuration resource to the CBOR simple value `false` (0xf4), then the response payload MUST include also the parameter 'gid_reuse' encoding the CBOR simple value `false` (0xf4).
+If the POST request specified the 'gid_reuse' parameter encoding the CBOR simple value `true` (0xf5) but the Group Manager has set the value of the 'gid_reuse' status parameter in the group-configuration resource to the CBOR simple value `false` (0xf4), then the response payload MUST also include the 'gid_reuse' parameter encoding the CBOR simple value `false` (0xf4).

 If the POST request did not specify certain parameters and the Group Manager used default values different from the ones recommended in {{default-values}}, then the response payload MUST also include those parameters, specifying the values chosen by the Group Manager for the current group configuration.